 Detailed calculations of plan 2.

-This is the detailed calculations for plan 2 pay $200 at time=0, and equal installments of $1,800 the total numbers are 5, starting from time t=1.
+These are the detailed calculations for plan 2 pay $200 at time=0, and equal installments of $1,800 the total numbers are 5, starting from time t=1.
 We add all the future values for these payments.
 We get $31,080.

 This is the complete calculation for plan 2.
-Comparing the future worth value of both plans we will find that they have the same F5 value, future value at the end of the fifth year, hence these plans are economical equivalent to each other.
+Comparing the future worth value of both plans we will find that they have the same F5 value, future value at the end of the fifth year, hence these plans are economically equivalent to each other.
 The borrower can then select the appropriate plan that suits him.

 This is the pdf file used in the illustration of this post.